AnonymFlow

 Reason 1 - Censorship and blocked content.
 In countries covered by this guide, access to common Western services is filtered: Google, WhatsApp, Instagram, Facebook, Twitter/X, YouTube in China; Facebook, Instagram, and many media outlets in Russia since 2022; Telegram and WhatsApp in Iran depending on the period; WhatsApp Call and FaceTime audio in the UAE.
 For a business traveler who must retain access to usual tools, a VPN is non-negotiable.
 Reporters Without Borders publishes the annual World Press Freedom Index summarizing these restrictions, and Freedom House complements it with the Freedom on the Net report detailing practices country by country.

-Reason 2 — Streaming and home catalogue.
+Reason 2 - Streaming and home catalogue.
 International travel immediately triggers geofiltering on streaming platforms.
 Netflix switches to the local catalogue of the visited country (which can be much poorer than the UK or US), Prime Video applies catalogue restrictions, Disney+ verifies the connection IP, and especially BBC iPlayer, Hulu, Peacock, ITVX, Channel 4 are fully blocked outside their home country.
-A VPN with a server in the home country solves the problem in seconds for 90% of cases.
-Detailed measurements in our complete streaming VPN guide.
+A VPN with a server in the home country solves the problem in seconds for most catalogues.
+Details in our complete streaming VPN guide.

 Reason 3 - Public WiFi and hotel security.
 Travel multiplies connections to public WiFi - airports, hotels, cafés, conferences.
 These networks are observable by the local operator, sometimes actively manipulated.
 Without a VPN, visited domains, DNS queries, and TLS metadata leak to the operator.
 With an active VPN and system-mode kill switch, the tunnel encrypts all traffic at the device exit point.
 The topic is treated in depth in our public WiFi risks 2026 article.